arescrimson/LytroOld/README.md

 <!-- PROJECT ABOUT !-->
 ## About

+**IMPORTANT** AS OF 12/19/2023, THIS BOT HAS NOW BEEN COMPLETELY REWRITTEN INTO A NEWER VERSION, WHICH CAN BE LOCATED HERE.

 Anime Discord Bot for quick information on anime/manga, characters, and more.

 Now supports title caching; any command with an **[name]** identifier will stay within the searched title directory.
 Commands pertaining to that directory can be entered without the **[name]**.